rat10/nng/querying.md

 Explicitly asking for literal data with un-asserted semantics can be performed in two ways: either use a WITH modifier to the query or explicitly ask for the content of a literal.
 Any query asking specifically for data from a literal will get those results without having to select the literal type in a WITH clause.
 A query using the 'WITH' modifier will include results from all literals of that type:
-- LITERAL will include all ":s :p :o"^^nng:Graph and ":s"^^nng:Term literals, included or not
+- LITERAL will include all ":s :p :o"^^nng:GraphLiteral and ":s"^^nng:TermLiteral literals, included or not
 - INCLUDED will include all included literals, asserted and un-asserted, but not their LITERAL source
 - REPORT will include all unasserted transparent types